Generation of wave turbulence in dipolar gases driven across their phase transitions

-\paragraph*{\textit {Acknowledgments.}} S. I. M acknowledges support from the Missouri Science and Technology, Department of Physics, Startup fund.
+S. I. M acknowledges support from the Missouri University of Science and Technology, Department of Physics, in the framework of a Startup fund.
 Financial support by the Knut and Alice Wallenberg Foundation and the Swedish Research Council are also acknowledged (K. M).
 S. I. M acknowledges extensive discussions with H. R. Sadeghpour in the context of universal dynamics and supersolid character.
 K.M gratefully acknowledges many discussions with Stephanie M. Reimann on the topic of supersolidity.
+The authors acknowledge the anonymous referees for their insightful comments.

 \putbib[Dipolar_Gases]

 \end{bibunit}

 \begin{bibunit}[apsrev4-1]